 Detroit Zoo and Sea Life Michigan Aquarium

 The Detroit Zoo is the largest in Michigan and is host to a wide range of exotic species and other animals.
-It is open 362 days of the year, which makes it a great destination throughout the winter months.
+It is open 362 days a year, which makes it a great destination throughout the winter months.

 The cold-weather exhibits include the Polk Penguin Conservation Center and an Arctic Ring of Life that enables the often cold winter months to support unique exhibits during even the coldest winter days.